MJGrey/SprayingToolkit/README.md

 ## Description

-A set of Python scripts/utilities that *tries* to make password spraying attacks against Lync/S4B & OWA a lot quicker, less painful and more efficient.
+A collection of Python scripts & utilities that *try* to make password spraying attacks against Lync/S4B, OWA & O365 a lot quicker, less painful and more efficient.

 ### Brought To You By